-The Critique summarised the resubmission's clinical claims:
+The Critique summarised the clinical claims in the resubmission:

-- A non-inferiority claim, for patients who the Oncotype DX test categorises into the intermediate recurrence group score, that hormone therapy alone is no worse for the risk of distant recurrence free survival compared to hormone therapy plus chemotherapy. - A superiority claim, for patients who the Oncotype DX test categorises into the high recurrence group score, but usual care had determined treatment with hormone therapy as sufficient, that the addition of chemotherapy would improve their disease free survival, risk of distant recurrence and overall survival.
+- A non-inferiority claim, for patients who the Oncotype DX test categorises into the intermediate recurrence group score, that endocrine therapy alone is no worse for the risk of distant recurrence free survival compared to endocrine therapy plus chemotherapy. - A superiority claim, for patients who the Oncotype DX test categorises into the high recurrence group score, but usual care had determined treatment with endocrine therapy as sufficient, that the addition of chemotherapy would improve their disease free survival, risk of distant recurrence and overall survival.

-The non-inferiority claim is based on the results from TAILORx and the superiority claim is based on retrospective predictive data from the NSABP B-20 study (Paik et al. 2006; Geyer et al. 2018).
+The non-inferiority claim was based on the results from TAILORx, and the superiority claim was based on retrospective predictive data from the NSABP B-20 study (Paik et al. 2006; Geyer et al. 2018).